prathamdangaich/streamly/Readme.md

-# Fully working and tested Youtube Backend
+# Fully working and tested Backend Server
 ## Introduction
-A fully functional backend server of a Youtube like platform.
+A fully functional backend server of a "Streamly", a Youtube like platform.
 This project implements backend features like user authentication, video upload, playlist management, tweet system, likes, subscriptions dashboard, and more — using **Node.js**, **Express.js**, and **MongoDB**.